RESEARCH STARTER

 Unani medicine is generally relatively unknown, particularly in the Western world.
 It is practiced in Asia, particularly in India, Saudi Arabia, China, and Japan, where it is purported to be a sophisticated therapy that offers cures for many problems.
 Depending on the disease involved, Unani medicine offers four levels of treatment: regimental therapy (exercise, massage, purging, cupping, spiritual awareness), dietotherapy (diet-based), pharmacotherapy (mild drugs, mostly herbal), and surgery.
 Prominent medical doctors, such as Stephen Barrett, question the validity of some aspects of the Unani regime and classify Unani medicine as a form of homeopathic medicine.

-In practice, the scientific basis for Unani medicine involves a thorough examination of the tongue, pulse, urine, and stool of a patient to determine the balance of the four body humors.
+In practice, the scientific basis for Unani medicine involves a thorough examination of the tongue, pulse, urine, and stool of a patient to determine the balance of the four body humours.
 Once an imbalance is diagnosed, proper diet, mild drugs (ginkgo, ginseng, spices), and rest are prescribed to produce balance and improved health.
 If necessary, surgery is performed.
-During the 1990s, when a ten-year-old boy suffering from cerebral palsy was treated with the techniques of Unani medicine for an extended period of time by Hakim Jameel Ahmed, the boy’s ability to think, talk, and walk improved significantly.
+During the 1990s, when a ten-year-old boy with cerebral palsy was treated with the techniques of Unani medicine for an extended period by Hakim Jameel Ahmed, the boy’s ability to think, talk, and walk improved significantly.
 Many other documented cases indicate that medical needs have been met using Unani medicine.

 Although the list of conditions treated by Unani medicine is long and the practice has an extensive history embedded in many cultures, robust scientific evidence of Unani medicine's benefits is lacking.
 Some aspects of Unani, such as taking a holistic approach to healthcare, treating the whole patient, and promoting a healthy lifestyle, are valid medical suggestions.
 However, there is a lack of standardization and quality control that can lead to inconsistencies in Unani medicine.
-Several herbs and medicines used are toxic and can interfere with traditional medicine.
-Further, relying solely on Unani medicine could cause an individual to miss an important diagnosis that needs a higher level of care.
+Some herbs and preparations used in Unani medicine can be toxic or interfere with conventional treatments.
+Further, relying solely on Unani medicine could delay diagnosis or treatment of serious medical conditions.

 Choosing a Practitioner